read more

 Current notes from August 2

-The hoped-for incentive and relaxation for tourism, on which every third person is directly dependent, unfortunately only came to a limited extent: Now all new arrivals to Namibia no longer have to go into quarantine, but they do need a negative test that is no older than 72 hours upon entry.
-They are expected to stay at their first accommodation for 7 days in order to be tested again during this time.
+The hoped-for incentive and easing of restrictions for tourism, on which one in three people directly depends, unfortunately only came to a limited extent: While all new arrivals to Namibia no longer need to quarantine, they do require a negative test taken no more than 72 hours before entry.
+They are expected to stay at their first accommodation for seven days in order to be tested again during this time.
 The side effects of the previously strict lockdown are now having an impact.
-Hunger and high unemployment are frightening.
-The unemployed people will probably need more food packages in the coming weeks and support with hygiene measures.
-Thank you for your special donations, which have enabled us to help generously in recent months.
+Hunger and high levels of unemployment are frightening.
+The unemployed will likely need additional food packages in the coming weeks and support with hygiene measures.
+Thank you for your special donations, which have enabled us to provide generous support over the past few months.

 (see notes from July 13) back